 You can knit the Mini Shannon in size 2-3, 4-5 or 6-7.
 Each piece of the cardi is knitted flat, and at the end we'll stitch each panel together to make your cozy masterpiece.
 Your pattern is read like this: 2-3 (4-5, 6-7).

 To switch to a different size needle we just hold the new needle (in this case the 15mm straight needle) in our right hand and knit onto the stitch on your 10mm needle in your left hand.
 Simple!

-You'll work the allocated rows of garter stitch using your 15mm needles.
+We’ll work the allocated rows of garter stitch - just keep knitting! 💪💪💪

-Before we get to the ribbed cuff we need to decrease some stitches so the sleeve tapers nicely.
-We do this by knitting or purling two stitches together at once.
-For all sizes, knit your first three stitches, then knit two together along the row until you have three stitches left.
+To get the shape in our sleeve, we're going to decrease some stitches before we knit the cuff.
+We do this by knitting two stitches together.
+For all sizes, knit your first 3 stitches, then knit two together along the row until you have 3 stitches left.
 Knit these last three stitches like normal.

-💡 When you cast off make sure it’s not too tight otherwise you’ll have a really tight wrist hole.
+Cast off your stitches.
+When you cast off make sure it’s not too tight otherwise you’ll have a really tight wrist hole!

 SEWING IT TOGETHER